Software testing is used to evaluate the product and understand whether it really matches the declared functionality.

-The middle level is occupied by tests that verify business behavior (but not through the GUI!).
+The middle level of developing an automation testing strategy is occupied by tests that verify business behavior (but not through the GUI!).
 Such tests are sometimes called API tests.
 If you use the behavior-driven development (BDD) methodology, your automated tests will be at that level.
 You may need a fairly large number of tests at this level, but still, there should be fewer than unit tests.
 Such tests can affect several components at the same time and test the behavior of the product from a business point of view.
 Example: after calculating the interest on the deposit, the required amount is added to the balance.

 The top level of the pyramid is automatic tests that directly affect the user interface.
 They should be much smaller than the rest.
 An example of such a test: after calculating the interest, the correct, new amount is displayed in the bank statement.

 And, “cherry on a cake” - manual tests.
 Some types of testing cannot be automated, for example, research testing or usability testing, but ideally, you should try to minimize the number of manual tests.

 Some more important principles related to the pyramid of automation:

 It makes no sense to repeat the same tests at different levels.
 For example, if the boundary values were checked at the unit test level, do not repeat them at the GUI level - this way we are unlikely to get new information.